 Now to share a few of my favorite endings that I recall, some from books written by Mr. Montgomery, some by his colleague Mr. Packard:

 In The Cave of Time you can find yourself in distant future or the past, relatively near or distant.
 And by “distant” we’re talking about far enough into the future to see the sun has become a red giant, and far enough into history that you are effectively pre-pre-history.
 In the latter scenario, your end comes via asphyxiation, as you’ve come to a time in the past when the Earth is effectively still in its formative stages, and there isn’t any oxygen in the atmosphere.

-Journey Under the Sea has several of all-time favorites.
+Journey Under the Sea has several of my all-time favorites.
 The aforementioned vaporizing episode takes place in this book, courtesy of some overzealous security guards.
-Relatively early on in the story, you can be end up the main course for a feeding frenzy.
+Relatively early on in the story, you can end up the main course for a feeding frenzy.

 You also have the option of being swallowed whole by a “big mouth grouper”, a fate which also came with a helpful illustration.